Does Car Color Affect Car Insurance? Red, Black and White Cars Explained

 Does Car Color Impact Insurance Rates?

-The myth is that red cars cost more to insure.
-The reality is that no major insurer, including GEICO, Progressive or State Farm, uses color as a rating factor.
-The Insurance Information Institute confirms paint color plays no role in premium calculations.
-Your insurer doesn't even ask about it: color isn't encoded in your VIN.
+Color isn't a rating factor at any major insurer, including GEICO, Progressive or State Farm.
+The Insurance Information Institute confirms paint color plays no role in premium calculations, and your insurer doesn't ask for it: color isn't encoded in your VIN.

 What Actually Affects Your Car Insurance Rate